| Irina Todorova|

 Irina Todorova works on issues related to psychosocial aspects of health and well-being, social change and health, and health and gender inequalities.
-Todorova is Research Associate Professor at the Center for Population Health and Health Disparities at the Department of Health Sciences and a faculty scholar at the Institute on Urban Health Research at Northeastern University, Boston US.
+Todorova is Clinical Associate Professor at the Department of Health Sciences and Interim Director of the Master of Public Health Program, Northeastern University.
 She publishes on migration and health, social change and health in Eastern Europe, psychosocial aspects of infertility, new reproductive technologies (NRT) and vaccines; cervical cancer prevention; inequalities in cancer prevention, and narrative inquiry.
 She is currently PI on an international project on cultural, health systems and psychological aspects of vaccination, funded by the National Council on Eurasian and East European Research.

 Todorova is Past President of the European Health Psychology Society (EHPS), and currently representative for EHPS at the United Nations.
 She is a member of the Executive Committee of the International Society of Critical and Qualitative Psychology and the Advisory Board of the Central and East European Behavioral Medicine Network.
 She is an Associate of the Davis Center for Russian and Eurasian Studies at Harvard University.
 She has been Editor of the European Health Psychologist, and is on the editorial board for Health Psychology Review and Psychology and Health and Cognition, Brain, Behavior.